swcfischer/blog/src/articles/simple-stripe-checkout.md

 In today’s article I am going to share how to do a simple payment through Stripe, a rather popular online payment processor.

-In today’s day and age, anyone can open up a storefront.
-We are all online, especially now.

-I heard an interesting phrase on a podcast that I think is worth sharing, “Bricks to clicks.”
-Meaning brick and mortar to websites (clicks).

-In short, having your own side hustle is great idea.

 After you sign up for the Stripe API, you will start out in the test portion of the site.
 You know you are working with your test API keys if they start with “sk_test..”

-##Let’s get cracking!##
+# Let’s get cracking!

 There are two ways to handle the frontend portion of a Stripe checkout.
 You can either send the user to a Stripe checkout and later Stripe will redirect your user back to a success or failure route.

 Or you can use the Stripe iframe, which is essentially loading Stripe's checkout into your own yet with more configurability.

-I chose the latter, which for React is called Stripe Elements.
+I chose the latter, which for React is a package called Stripe Elements.

 You throw Stripe Elements into a form and begin the checkout process when the user clicks the pay button.

-Here is the code for a simple frontend React checkout use React Elements:
+Here is the code for a simple frontend React checkout using Elements:

 ```jsx
 import axios from 'axios'